Multithreading speedup for large models

 import BeforeIT as Bit

-First, we initialise the model, this time we use the Italy 2010Q1 scenario, and we want to simulate the model for a large number of epochs
+First, we initialise the model, this time we use the Italy 2010Q1 scenario

 parameters = Bit.ITALY2010Q1.parameters